 B5.
 What is deep learning?
 How does it compare with other machine learning algorithms?

+This is an important one among AI/ML interview questions.
 Deep learning is a machine learning technique that draws inspiration from the structure and function of the brain called artificial neural networks.
 It is a self-taught unsupervised feature learning, where models are trained using a large set of labelled data and neural network architectures that contain many layers.
 Deep learning models can achieve the highest accuracy, so it is used for large sets of unlabelled or semi-structured data.
 Simply put, deep learning teaches computers to do what comes naturally to humans, i.e. learning by example.
 Classification tasks are done directly from images, text, or sound.

 A machine algorithm is used to parse data, learn from that data, and make informed decisions iteratively based on the learning.
 However, deep learning algorithm is used in layers to create an artificial “Neural Network” that learns and makes intelligent decisions on its own.

 B6.
 How do you choose an algorithm for a classification problem?

 There is no one solution fits all.
 Several factors go into the choice of a machine learning algorithm.
 The choice depends upon the level of accuracy required, and the size of the training set.
 Here is a sample answer.